 One of the most elusive topics surrounding domain investing is type-in traffic.
 There are many schools of thought on this topic.

-In short, I define and qualify domain type-in traffic as visitors typing a domain name into a web browser and landing a single web page (not fully developed website) — completely bypassing search engines altogether.
+In short, I define and qualify domain type-in traffic as visitors typing a domain name into a web browser and landing a single web page (not a fully developed website) — completely bypassing search engines altogether.

 Now many are quick to blur the lines between domain parking and domain type-in traffic.
 They are two different things, yet one relies on the other.